cybersoel/ADLab/README.md

 ---
 ## Automation: using PowerShell script to create 1000+ users

-I have two files ready: a PowerShell script ("1_CREATE_USERS") for creating users and a list of random names in plain text ("names.txt").
+I have two files ready: 1) PowerShell script ("1_CREATE_USERS") for creating users and 2) list of random names in plain text ("names.txt").

 <br />
 <br />